 Is Firefox Dying?

-There are two types of people—one, who have never even installed Firefox and other who will never use any other browser other than Firefox.
-There is still a huge number of dedicated Firefox fans who love the Firefox project and will proudly recommend to other users.
-This is the reason Firefox is still #3 most used browser after Google Chrome and Safari.
+There are two types of people—one, who have never even installed Firefox and others who will never use any other browser other than Firefox.
+There is still a huge number of dedicated Firefox fans who love the Firefox project and will proudly recommend it to other users.
+This is the reason Firefox is still the #3 most used browser after Google Chrome and Safari.

 Firefox has an extremely weak presence in smartphones.
-As most Android users use the preinstalled Chrome and iOS users use safari, Firefox has a serious disadvantage.
-Also, Firefox didn’t focus on smartphone development early on.
+As Android comes with the preinstalled Chrome and iOS with safari, Firefox already had a serious disadvantage.
+Further, Firefox didn’t focus on smartphone development early on.
 Among major browsers, Firefox was the only smartphone browser that had full extension support but they have removed that feature with the latest version and now it only supports a limited number of them.
 It caused a massive backlash from firefox users and the app was flooded with one-star reviews in the Google play store.
 Firefox team has mentioned that support for more extensions will come in the future.

 - Blocks Ads trackers